 E-mail Dr. Schumann: email@example.com

-Dr. David A. Turrill is Director of Bands and Assistant Professor of Music at Muskingum University, where he conducts the Muskingum University Wind Ensemble, Muskingum Valley Symphonic Winds, the "Muskie" Marching Band, and teaches applied trumpet, conducting, and courses in music education.
+Dr. David A. Turrill is Director of Bands and Assistant Professor of Music at Muskingum University, where he conducts the Muskingum University Wind Ensemble, and Muskingum Valley Symphonic Winds, and teaches applied trumpet, conducting, and courses in music education.
 In addition to his teaching duties, Dr. Turrill is co-principal trumpet of the Southeastern Ohio Symphony Orchestra, and performs with the Muskingum Valley Brass, the faculty brass quintet at Muskingum.
-During the summer, he serves on the faculty of the New England Music Camp in Sidney, Maine.

 Originally from Marietta, Ohio, Dr. Turrill earned the Bachelor of Music Education degree as well as Master of Music degrees in Conducting and Trumpet Performance from Ohio University.
 He earned the Doctor of Musical Arts degree in Trumpet Performance, with a cognate in conducting, from Michigan State University.
 While at Michigan State, Dr. Turrill received a Dissertation Completion Fellowship and a "Special College Research Abroad Money" (SCRAM) Award for international research relating to his doctoral document "The Coexistence of Baroque and Classical Traits in the Trumpet Writing of Giovanni Battista Martini."
 Dr. Turrill also performed as a soloist in Aaron Copland's Quiet City with the Michigan State Chamber Orchestra on their Austrian tour, and in Vivaldi's Concerto for Two Trumpets with the Michigan State Philharmonic Orchestra.